Freight MCP vs CLI: Which Integration Drives More Density

 Feature comparison

-warp --helpCLI use cases: execution and automation
+warp-agent --helpCLI use cases: execution and automation

 The CLI is for when you know exactly what needs to happen and you want it to happen the same way every time.
 No interpretation.
 No reasoning.
 Just execution.
 Here are the scenarios where CLI wins.